nafiyanali14/nafiyanalidev/README.md

 ---

-## 🌐 UNIXN — Social Platform
+## 🌐 UNIXN

+### Modern Social Platform

-UNIXN is a social platform concept focused on meaningful connections rather than simply maximizing follower counts.
+UNIXN is a social-platform project focused on **meaningful connections and modern social interaction**.

+Instead of simply focusing on follower counts, UNIXN explores a more personal connection model through friend circles and community interactions.

-### Exploring
+### Highlights

 * 👤 User profiles
 * 🤝 Friend circles